c0pper/dadjokes_webapp/app/README.md

 *Get ready to laugh!*

 ## App Purpose
-I built this basic JavaScript app  for learning.
+I built this basic JavaScript app  for learning how to:
+- Build an API to interact with a database
+- Perform CRUD operations through an API
+- Deploy a web app on a hosting service

 ## App Architecture